BestSolution-at/e4-efxclipse-maven-sample/README.md

 ## Eclipse

 To run the application inside Eclipse you need to have at least e(fx)clipse 3.1.0 tooling installed who provides a new run-configuration type `MVN OSGi Launcher`.
+If you need to recreate the launcher, click on the browse button and select the `launch` module.

 ![Eclipse Launcher][eclipse-launch]